Competition & Selection

 - Ability of the supervising agencies abroad to arrange/confirm supervision and facilitate research clearance, if necessary.

-Overview of the Selection Process
+Overview of the Selection Timeline

 After the national deadline, submitted applications move through the following stages of the selection process: